Swang24t/project576/README.md

 # Traditional Machine learning(SVM) employed on age classification
 We implement HOG to extract the face region of input images and feed into a SVM machine and Random Forest machine.
 We saved the SVM model because of the better performance.
-The model is saved as train_model.m.
+The model is trained by HOG_SVM_2.ipynb and is saved as train_model.m.

 To test existing photo, you can use $ python3
+To use front camera of che computer, you can use RealTime_main.py

 ### Dependencies